yacineb/derbit-mkt-data-poc/README.md

 Another approach is to install mongo db locally and run the app from visual studio

+> TEST service is not reliable through ws api.
+It worked perfectly for a bit of time and then stopped giving me Instruments Prices..

 ## REST Api

 The command above gets all of the quotes history for an instrument